xshalan/Data-Structure-and-Algorithms-in-Java-Implementation/Chapter6-Notes.md

 1. `Position` is an abstract data type that will be always after some position 'q' and before some position 's'.
 2. the `Position` does not change even if we replace or swap the element stored at that position.
 3. Positions allow us to define a position-based list that take position object as parameter.
+4. All insert, remove or update operations take _O_(1) time.

+#### Using Iterator:
+"Design Pattern" which abstracts the process of scanning through a collection of elements `one element at a time`.